ppy/osu-wiki/news/2019-10-12-beatmap-pack-management-update-#01.md

 ![](/wiki/shared/news/banners/beatmap-packs.jpg)

-Our project is called Beatmap Pack Management and while it isn't official yet, we still put a lot of effort and time into development of Beatmap Packs.
+Our project is called Beatmap Pack Management and our prior focus is the development of Beatmap Packs.
 Many of you might not even know who we are and what we are doing, so I'd like to present to you some information about us:

 I've created a small group of experienced users who are interested to work on handmade charts dedicated to a specific theme, idea, or share similarities.
 And so we've been actively working since July 2019 to provide new theme packs of decent quality with interesting concepts.
 The interest is very high and some noteworthy members of the community joined the group to help me substantiate their ideas in this project.
 We already have a few things to present to you, and I am sure you'll like them.